Clerk of District Court

 HOW TO PREPARE YOUR DECLARATION OF MARRIAGE

-You must prepare your own Declaration.
-It may be typed or handwritten.
+You have the option to prepare your own Declaration (typed or handwritten) or you can use the Declaration of Marriage form.
 Your Declaration of Marriage must be one-sided and must include the following information for both the bride and groom:

 - Full Names